MauroDruwel/Photosensitive-sensor-module/README.md

 ## Example 1
 This example shows how you can use the Whadda WPSE352 photosensitive sensor module with an Arduino® compatible board.
-The example program reads the analog light signal value from the ```AO``` pin on the module and prints the result in the serial monitor.
+The example program reads the digital light signal value from the ```D2``` pin on the module and turns on an led.

 ### Library dependencies
 * None